putuoka/c4it-blog/content/posts/2020/039-what-hiking-can-teach/article.md

 ---
 title: "10 things hiking can teach you as a junior developer"
 path: "/blog/what-hiking-can-teach"
-tags: ["Career", "MISC", "Programming" , "MainArticle"]
+tags: ["Career", "MISC", "Programming", "MainArticle"]
 featuredImage: "./cover.jpg"
 excerpt: "During this holiday I hiked for the first time.
 I found some lessons that hiking can teach junior devs"
 created: 2020-09-08
 updated: 2020-09-08
 ---

 I just finished my holidays.
 For the first time in my life instead of relaxing and getting a tan on the beach, I spent my summer holidays in the mountains.
-For sure I won't show a perfect tan in the office this year, because - even though __it was almost the first time__ for me - I spent almost every day hiking.
+For sure I won't show a perfect tan in the office this year, because - even though **it was almost the first time** for me - I spent almost every day hiking.
 That was quite extreme for me 'cause, trust me, I'm a lazy guy!
 Just to give you an example, if I'm watching a movie, and I have to choose between staying on the couch or getting up to get some snacks, I'd rather stay hungry than leaving the couch!

 Having said that, I noticed that hiking can teach some lessons to all developers, and more specifically to junior devs.